ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week2/index.md

 # Week 2: Boa, Due Tuedsay, April 17 (Open Collaboration)

 In this assignment you'll implement a compiler for a small language called Boa, that has let bindings and binary operators.
 The key difference between this language and what we implemented in class is that there can be _multiple_ variables defined within a single let.
+There are a number of other details where we fill in exact behavior.

 ## Setup